cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

-As you might have noticed already, in Figure 1, there is a "gap" between Z3 4.8.5 and 4.8.8, where several projects suffer from noticeably more unstable queries in the newer solver.
+As you might have noticed already, in Figure 1, there is a "gap" between Z3 4.8.5 and 4.8.8, where several projects suffer from noticeably more instability in the newer solver.
 In other words, certain queries used to be stable, but somehow become unstable with the solver upgrade.
 Since the query sets did not change, solver change is responsible for the regression.